-The MCCT is a non-motorized & multi-use trail bisecting California, roughly following the Mokelumne River from the river’s headwaters at the Sierra Crest down to the river’s mouth near Martinez on the Carquinez Strait.
-The trail is split up into five segments spread over six state counties.
+The MCCT is a non-motorized & multi-use trail bisecting California, roughly following the Mokelumne River from the headwaters at the Sierra Crest down to Martinez on the Carquinez Strait where the river enters the Bay.
+The trail is split up into five segments located among many counties from coast to crest.

-Just over one third of the MCCT is complete, with more trail added each year.
+Just under 50% of the MCCT is complete, with additional trail opening as jurisdictions complete them.